-Through December 2019, the Company was party to a Services Agreement ("Services Agreement") with Third Security pursuant to which Third Security provided the Company with certain professional, legal, financial, administrative, and other support services necessary to support the Company and its Executive Chairman.
+Through December 2019, the Company was party to a Services Agreement ("Services Agreement") with Third Security pursuant to which Third Security provided the Company with certain professional, legal, financial, administrative, and other support services necessary to support the Company and its Chairman.
 Following the expiration of the Services Agreement in 2020, the Company entered into a new agreement with Third Security under which the Company reimburses Third Security for certain tax-related services performed by Third Security as requested by the Company.
 The Company also reimburses Third Security for certain out-of-pocket expenses incurred on the Company's behalf prior to and after the expiration of the Services Agreement under a separate agreement.
-The total amount of expenses reimbursed by the Company for the year ended December 31, 2020, was approximately \$158,852.
+The total amount of expenses reimbursed by the Company for the year ended December 31, 2021, was approximately \$99,000.

-The Company also subleases certain administrative offices to Third Security.
-The significant terms of the lease mirror the terms of the Company's lease with the landlord, and the Company recorded sublease income of \$83,000, \$89,000, and \$89,000 for the years ended December 31, 2020, 2019 and 2018, respectively.
+The Company also, until November 2021, subleased certain administrative offices to Third Security.
+The significant terms of the lease mirrored the terms of the Company's lease with the landlord, and the Company recorded sublease income of approximately \$75,000, \$83,000, and \$89,000 for the years ended December 31, 2021, 2020 and 2019, respectively.